The ExtraHop Discover and Command appliances provide access to network activity data through a dynamic and highly customizable Web UI.

 This guide provides an overview of the global navigation and controls, fields, and options available throughout the UI.

 The following browsers are compatible with all ExtraHop appliances.
+We recommend that you install the latest version of the browser.

 - Google Chrome